31 Beautiful Flowers That Will Bloom All Season Long

 Yellow Bush Daisy

-Yellow Bush Daisy has bright yellow, chamomile inflorescences of Chrysanthemum reach about 3-4 cm in diameter and consist of 15-30 petals.
+Yellow Bush Daisy has bright yellow, chamomile inflorescences that reach about 3-4 cm in diameter and consist of 15-30 petals.

 As the name implies, these plants grow in bush-like formations with many blooms.
 The foliage is long and feathery and of a silvery green color.
 The flowers will come back pretty much all year in warm climates.